-Up to twenty NES Primary Care Ophthalmology opportunities are open for the 2019-20 academic session at the University of Edinburgh.
-Applicants of the UK are eligible to apply for this application .
+Up to twenty NES Primary Care Ophthalmology scholarships are open for the 2019-20 academic session at the University of Edinburgh.
+Applicants of the UK are eligible to apply for this scholarship.
 This is awarded to undertake online distance learning MSc programme.

-The aim of The grants is to attract the best and most motivated people to Edinburgh.
+The aim of the scholarships is to attract the best and most motivated people to Edinburgh.
 Developed in partnership with NHS Education for Scotland (NES), this programme supports the optometrists’ and early career ophthalmology trainees’ acquisition of applied knowledge in the basic ophthalmic sciences.

 User Review( votes)